Kanwal Ameen

-Kanwal Ameen (کنول امین) is Professor Emeritus and vice chancellor of Government College Women University Faisalabad (2024-2028) of Pakistan.
+Kanwal Ameen (کنول امین) is Professor Emeritus and vice chancellor of Government College Women University Faisalabad (2024-present) of Pakistan.
 She has served as the founding Vice-chancellor at the University of Home Economics (2019–2023).
 She is also Vice Chair, Board of Governors of the Punjab Library Foundation (2023–).
 Previously she served as Chairperson (2009–2018) of the Department of Information Management, Chairperson of Doctoral Programme Coordination Committee (2013–2017), University of the Punjab, and as Director of External Linkages.
 With a career spanning nearly four decades, she has made substantial contributions in teaching, research and academic leadership in Pakistan.
 Ameen has authored many publications and in internationally known scholar who has been honoured with several national and international awards, including Tamgha-e-Imtiaz by the government of Pakistan for her contributions in Education.
 Ameen continues to contribute to the academic community through her research, mentorship of post-graduate students, and serving on editorial boards of international journals.

 Ameen has been serving as honorary secretary of Ali Zafar Foundation which is working on spreading digital literacy and education with a special focus on girls and helping economically marginalized communities.